Ecotrust/madrona/docs/features.rst

 system that is best described as a content management system for user-designed spatial features.
 This system can be configured quickly to support a range of management options such as marine protected areas, hydrokinetic generators, wind turbines, or undersea cables.
-With one model definition it's possible to define the data schema for storing these features, as well as what behaviors and actions they support within the Madrona interface.
-I high degree of customization can be achieved with a Madrona project with this declarative format, without having to customize the view or client-side javascript components.
+With one model definition it is possible to define the data schema for storing these features, as well as what behaviors and actions they support within the Madrona interface.
+A high degree of customization can be achieved with a Madrona project with this declarative format, without having to customize the view or client-side javascript components.